 Becoming an Albion Briton could be one of the best decisions you will ever make.
 You'll join teams that match up against some of the top small-college athletic programs in the nation.
 Off the field, you'll be challenged by classmates who typically come from the top quarter of their high school graduating classes.
 You'll have every opportunity to prove yourself in competition, to show what you can do.
 If your goal is to excel in academics and athletics, Albion offers a "win-win" situation for you.

-C.J.
-Carroll was named the MIAA's Football Defensive Most Valuable Player.
-He was also voted to the Capital One Academic All-America second team by the College Sports Information Directors of America.
-The Briton football program has won more league championships (34) and made more NCAA postseason appearances (9) than any other Division III school in Michigan.
-Albion claimed the 1994 NCAA Division III football national championship
+Albion's football program has won more Michigan Intercollegiate Athletic Association championships (35) and made more NCAA postseason appearances (10) than any other Division III school in Michigan.
+Albion claimed the 1994 NCAA Division III football national championship.

 Albion has advanced a male or female runner to the NCAA Division III Cross Country Championship every year since 2010.